faelion/True-Fighters/README.md

 🧪 Testing Steps

-Open the Lobby Scene in Unity and press Play.
+Open the Server Scene in Unity and press Play (you can also play in the editor if you open LoggingScene instead).
 Enter example values (127.0.0.1, 9050, Player1) and click Join.
-(Editor will play the rol of the server and client) Then open the build and enter the values (127.0.0.1, 9050, Player2).
+(Editor will play the rol of the server, if LoggingScene was open also as a client).
+Then open the build and enter the values (127.0.0.1, 9050, Player2).
 (Build will play the rol of a client)

 Verify that: